ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Discussion and Limitation

 \subsection{Compatibility with Existing Dense Transformer Ecosystems}

-ExFusion integrates seamlessly with existing dense Transformer ecosystems.
-The resulting model can directly replace any Transformer backbone without requiring modifications to downstream pipelines for tasks such as object detection or semantic segmentation.
-In contrast, many advanced MoE models necessitate specialized support and custom engineering.
-This high interoperability makes ExFusion particularly suitable for industrial multimedia systems where adaptability is paramount.
+ExFusion is highly compatible with existing dense Transformer ecosystems.
+The output model of ExFusion can seamlessly replace any Transformer backbone without necessitating changes to downstream pipelines used for tasks such as object detection, semantic segmentation, or information retrieval.
+In contrast, many advanced MoE models require specialized support and custom engineering implementations for each downstream task.
+This flexibility makes ExFusion particularly suitable for industrial multimedia systems where adaptability and ease of integration are paramount.